8 Tips and Tricks for Writing Effective Cover Letters for Job Openings

 Stats are attractive to recruitment agencies because they demonstrate that you have had a demonstrable influence on the organisations or firms where you have worked.
 Here are some questions you can address in your cover letter for a job application:

-• Have you put together some kind of a large variety of events?
+• Have you put together a large variety of events?

 • Have you ever increased the efficiency of business operations?
 If so, by what percent?